Type converter snippets

 type_name - cxx type name.

-unqualified_type_name - cxx type name without any qualification (without const and volatile).
+unqualified_type_name - cxx type name without any qualification (withoutconst

 canonical_type - an object representing canonical type information of the given type.